awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

    While you are waiting for AWS OpsWorks to create your Puppet master, go on to [Configure the Puppet Master Using the Starter Kit](opspup-starterkit.md) and download the Starter Kit and the Puppet Enterprise console credentials\.
 Do not wait until your server is online to download these items\.

-   When server creation is finished, your Puppet master is available on the AWS OpsWorks for Puppet Enterprise home page, with a status of **online**\.
+   When server creation is finished, your Puppet master is available on the OpsWorks for Puppet Enterprise home page, with a status of **online**\.
 After the server is online, the Puppet Enterprise console is available on the server's domain, at a URL in the following format: `https://your_server_name-randomID.region.opsworks-cm.io`\.

-## Create a Puppet Enterprise Master by using the AWS CLI<a name="w3ab2b7c15b9b9"></a>
+## Create a Puppet Enterprise Master by using the AWS CLI<a name="w4ab1b7c19b9b9"></a>

-Creating an AWS OpsWorks for Puppet Enterprise master server by running AWS CLI commands differs from creating a server in the console\.
+Creating an OpsWorks for Puppet Enterprise master server by running AWS CLI commands differs from creating a server in the console\.
 In the console, AWS OpsWorks creates a service role and security group for you, if you do not specify existing ones that you want to use\.
 In the AWS CLI, AWS OpsWorks can create a security group for you if you do not specify one, but it does not automatically create a service role; you must provide a service role ARN as part of your `create-server` command\.
 In the console, while AWS OpsWorks is creating your Puppet master, you download the starter kit and the sign\-in credentials for the Puppet Enterprise console\.
-Because you cannot do this when you create an AWS OpsWorks for Puppet Enterprise master by using the AWS CLI, you use a JSON processing utility to get the sign\-in credentials and the starter kit from the results of the `create-server` command after your new AWS OpsWorks for Puppet Enterprise master is online\.
+Because you cannot do this when you create an OpsWorks for Puppet Enterprise master by using the AWS CLI, you use a JSON processing utility to get the sign\-in credentials and the starter kit from the results of the `create-server` command after your new OpsWorks for Puppet Enterprise master is online\.

 If your local computer is not already running the AWS CLI, download and install the AWS CLI by following [installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 This section does not describe all parameters that you can use with the `create-server` command\.
 For more information about `create-server` parameters, see [https://docs.aws.amazon.com/cli/latest/reference/opsworks-cm/create-server.html](https://docs.aws.amazon.com/cli/latest/reference/opsworks-cm/create-server.html) in the *AWS CLI Reference*\.

-1. Be sure to complete the \.
+1. Be sure to complete the [Prerequisites](gettingstarted-opspup.md#gettingstarted-opspup-prereqs)\.
 To create your Puppet master, you need a subnet ID, so you must have a VPC\.

 1. Create a service role and an instance profile\.
 AWS OpsWorks provides an AWS CloudFormation template that you can use to create both\.
 Run the following AWS CLI command to create an AWS CloudFormation stack that creates the service role and instance profile for you\.